ryenski/heneise.com/index.md

 ## 👋Hi, my name is Ryan Heneise.

-I'm an entrepreneurial senior full-stack software engineer.
+I'm an entrepreneurial senior full-stack software engineer and Shape Up project manager.
 I love making things, especially on the web.
 With over seventeen years experience, I've been involved in all aspects of the product delivery cycle.

 A few of the companies that I've had the pleasure of working with: